vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 ## Patterns

-The Box accepts all the Patterns properties, you can use it to add admin's applications common customization.
+The Box accepts all the Patterns' properties.
+You can use it to add common customizations from Admin's applications.
 Check the [Patterns](/theming/patterns) section for detailed info.

 ```jsx
 import { Box, ThemeProvider } from '@vtex/admin-ui'